 Other Tegaderm product(s)

-3M Tegaderm IV Transparent Film Dressing with Border are transparent dressings that allow observation of the IV insertion site.
-Manufactured by 3M, Tegaderm Dressings are designed with a thin film backing with a non-stick area around the catheter site and a non-latex, hypoallergenic adhesive border.
-The Tegaderm dressing stabilizes the catheter to minimize movement and dislodgement.
-This IV dressing provides a sterile barrier to external contaminants, including viruses, bacteria and liquids.
-The dressing is waterproof and has a 7 day wear time.
+3M Tegaderm IV Transparent Film Dressing with Border allow observation of the IV insertion site.
+Manufactured by 3M, are designed with a thin backing with a non-stick area around the catheter site and a non-latex, hypoallergenic adhesive border.
+It is designed to stabilize the catheter to minimize movement and dislodgement.
+This product provides a sterile barrier to external contaminants, including viruses, bacteria and liquids.
+The product is waterproof and has a 7 day wear time.

 Tegaderm IV Dressings come in several different sizes and shapes.
-Below are three charts of the different shape options with a profile of the dressing and specifications.
+Below are three charts of the different shape options with a profile of the shape and specifications.

 - To cover and protect catheter sites and wounds.